John Parascandola

-John Parascandola (born July 14, 1941) is an American medical historian.
-He has written numerous books, including The Development of American Pharmacology: John J. Abel and the Shaping of a Discipline, and held the position of Public Health Service Historian.
+John Parascandola (born John Louis Parascandola, July 14, 1941 – November 30, 2024) was an American medical historian.
+He wrote numerous books, including The Development of American Pharmacology: John J. Abel and the Shaping of a Discipline, and held the position of Public Health Service Historian.

 Education

 Parascandola received his Bachelor's Degree in Chemistry from Brooklyn College before receiving his Master's Degree in Biochemistry and his PhD in the History of Science in 1968 at the University of Wisconsin - Madison.
 Parascandola did post-doctoral work at Harvard University.

 Career

 Parascandola's career began in 1974 as Director of the American Institute of the History of Pharmacy, where he remained until 1981.
 In 1983, Parascandola became Chief of the History of Medicine Division of the United States National Library of Medicine.
 In 1992, he became Public Health Service Historian, which he held until his retirement in 2004.
-He has taught at the University of Wisconsin–Madison and currently teaches at the University of Maryland.
+He taught at the University of Wisconsin–Madison and taught at the University of Maryland.
+He taught classes on topics such as Mummies and Mad Doctors in Film and Literature until his death in 2024.